Open Championship Venues

 Although the club is sometimes overshadowed by The Open venues of Scotland in the minds of American travelers, those who make the journey to Hoylake are handsomely rewarded.
 The links is one of the most enjoyable golf courses in Britain, notwithstanding the internal out of bounds that flanks a couple of holes.
 The club recently unveiled a new 17th hole (the 15th hole outside of The Open) that is sure to join the great short par-3s of the game.
 In addition, Royal Liverpool boasts a warm and welcoming membership, as well as a clubhouse that could double as a golf history museum and houses a wealth of memorabilia, including Tiger’s aforementioned 2-iron.

-• More Reading – 7 Things to See at Royal Liverpool
+- More Reading – The Complete Guide to Royal Liverpool

 Troon, Scotland